Enhancing the Sensitivity to Seesaw Predictions in Gauged $B-L$ Scenarios: Conclusions

 While testing seesaw neutrino mass models has long been out of reach of modern experiments, many of the next generation of accelerator and beam target experiments designed to test neutrino physics and BSM physics are coming into position to test this parameter space for the first time.
 In this study, we point out that sensitivity to seesaw mass models, as well as to the greater parameter space of sterile neutrinos and generic HNLs, could be enhanced under the presence of extra gauge forces mediating HNL production in proton beam target environments.

 By simulating the production of gauge bosons from proton bremsstrahlung, electron/positron bremsstrahlung and annihilation, and neutral meson decays, we have computed the resulting enhanced HNL flux from gauge boson decays.
 The flux is particularly enhanced from bremsstrahlung of the primary proton beams, a channel that sets gauged $B-L$ apart from leptophillic models, for example~\cite{Capozzi:2021nmp}.
-If the $B-L$ gauge coupling is in the neighborhood of the existing bounds, $10^{-4} - 10^{-5}$, one could expect a significant enhancement to the expected HNL flux relative to the rates from standard electroweak production channels via the mixings $U_\alpha$.
-For a large enough coupling, these production rates are high enough to probe the parameter space of realistic seesaw models.
-This may be possible for experiments with high-intensity fluxes, as we have shown for DUNE, DarkQuest, and SBND. \\
+If the $B-L$ gauge coupling is in the neighborhood of the existing bounds, $10^{-4} - 10^{-5}$ and the gauge boson mass relative to the HNL mass is not too large, one could expect a significant enhancement to the expected HNL flux relative to the rates from standard electroweak production channels via the mixings $U_\alpha$.
+For a large enough coupling, these production rates are high enough to probe the parameter space of realistic seesaw models, while direct searches for $Z^\prime$ that couple to baryons and leptons are complementarily motivated and are well within future experimental reach, e.g. at Belle-II, LHCb, NA64$\mu$, and LDMX~\cite{Nath:2021uqb, Bauer:2018onh}.
+Sensitivity in this parameter space may be possible for experiments with high-intensity fluxes, as we have shown for DUNE, DarkQuest, and SBND. \\